kestra-io/docs/content/blogs/2024-09-25-the-story-behind-our-seed.md

 ---
-title: "How We Raised $8M: Our Seed Deck, Now Public"
+title: "How Kestra Raised $8M: Our Seed Deck, Now Public"
 description: "Discover the story behind our $8M seed funding.
 Learn how we framed our vision, addressed key challenges in orchestration, and built a compelling pitch that secured investor confidence in the future of unified orchestration."
 date: 2024-09-25T14:00:00
 category: Company News